- General Examination FAQs

 Additionally, while many accommodations are possible when choosing to test via LRP, extra breaks are not permitted.
 Candidates with an approved accommodation allowing additional unscheduled breaks during the examination are required to test at a testing centre.

-12. What if I applied to take the examination in another language, but I’d like to take a Live Remote Proctored examination in English?
+12. What if I applied to take the examination in another language, but I’d like to take a Live Remote Proctored examination in English or Spanish?

 Please submit this change to the regional location that serves you as soon as possible.